Residential Code of Student Conduct - CSU Northridge

 Possession, usage, or manufacture of controlled substances (including paraphernalia for intended or implied use) of any sort is illegal and prohibited.
 Residents suspected of violating this policy may be confronted by staff members and/or by civil authorities.
 The following consist of additional violations under this policy:

-- Possession and use of marijuana or the use of products that resemble or smell like marijuana are prohibited, regardless of California state law and/or the possession of a medical marijuana card.
+- Possession and use of marijuana or use of products that resemble or smell like marijuana is prohibited, regardless of California state law and/or the possession of a medical marijuana card/prescription.

 - Inability to exercise care for one’s own safety and/or the safety of others while under the influence of controlled substances.